Sk3llington/Elastic_Stack_Server/README.md

 cp projectname/files/* ./files
 ```

-Now that all the files we need are copied into the correct location, we can update the list of web servers to run the playbooks on:
+Now that all the files I need are copied into the correct location, I can update the list of web servers to run the playbooks on:

-We need to edit the "hosts" file located in /etc/ansible using the following commands:
+I need to edit the "hosts" file located in /etc/ansible using the following commands:

 ```bash
 nano hosts
 ```

-Then we will update the file with the IP of web servers we want to install Filebeat & Metricbeat & ELK on.
-To create a group we need to use brackets "[]", give the group of server a name (i.e., "webservers" & "elk") followed by the private IP addresses of the servers.
+Then I will update the file with the IP of the web servers we want to install Filebeat & Metricbeat & ELK on.
+To create a group I need to use brackets "[]", give the group of server a name (i.e., "webservers" & "elk") followed by the IP addresses of the servers.

 ![hosts file web server edit](https://github.com/Sk3llington/Project1-UCLA-Cyber-Security/blob/main/Images/hosts_file_web_servers_edit.png)

-Next, we run the playbooks.
+Next, I run the playbooks.

-First we run our ELK playbook to deploy our ELK server:
+First I run my ELK playbook to deploy my ELK server:

 ```bash
 ansible-playbook install_elk.yml
 ```

-Then we run the Filebeat and Metricbeat playbooks to to install the agents on our web servers (Web-1, Web-2, Web-3):
+Then I run the Filebeat and Metricbeat playbooks to install the agents on my web servers (Web-1, Web-2, Web-3):

 ```bash
 ansible-playbook install_filebeat.yml